 2. Policy declaration

-This Policy determines the rules and procedures for which The Royal Australian College of General Practitioners (RACGP) will accept Sponsorship of its Products or Events or Advertising of third party Products.
+This Policy determines the rules for which The Royal Australian College of General Practitioners (RACGP) will accept Sponsorship of its Products or Events or Advertising of third party Products.

-Sponsorship and Advertising must be considered against this Policy or, where applicable, the Endorsement Policy.
+Sponsorship and Advertising will be considered against this Policy or, where applicable, the Endorsement Policy.

-This Policy is approved by Council and endorsed by the CEO.
+This Policy is approved by the RACGP Board and endorsed by the CEO.